Herbert Vivian: Personal life

-Vivian at 27 was named as co-respondent in a divorce case.
+In 1892 at the age of 27, Vivian was named as co-respondent in a divorce case.
 In 1891, he had met Henry Simpson and his wife Maud Mary Simpson in Venice and become a frequent visitor to their home.
-Henry Simpson was an artist and a friend of Whistler.
+Henry was an artist and a friend of Whistler.
 The Simpsons travelled on to Paris, where Mrs Simpson confessed that Vivian had proposed to her.
 The Simpsons then returned to London and Mrs Simpson left her husband and demanded a divorce, as she and Vivian were living together in Bognor Regis under the assumed names of Mr and Mrs Selwyn.
 The Simpsons' divorce came in December 1892, one of only 354 granted in England and Wales that year.
-On 22 June 1893, Vivian married Simpson.
+On 22 June 1893, Vivian married Maud.
 She pursued her ambition to become an actress and in 1895 she travelled to Holland, where she abandoned Vivian for a Mr Sundt of the Norwegian Legation in Amsterdam.
 The marriage ended in divorce in 1896.

 On 30 September 1897, Vivian married Olive Walton, daughter of Frederick Walton the inventor of linoleum.
-Herbert and Olive were well known on the London social scene in the years just after the First World War and occur in Anthony Powell's memoir Infants of the Spring as throwing a lavish luncheon in honour of Aleister Crowley.
+Herbert and Olive were well known on the London social scene in the years just after the First World War and appear in Anthony Powell's memoir Infants of the Spring throwing a lavish luncheon in honour of Aleister Crowley.
 Powell notes that their "marriage did not last long, but was still going at this period."
 Olive kept up a lively correspondence with Powell's father for many years after the divorce.

 Vivian was made a Knight of the Royal Serbian Order of Takovo in 1902 and a Commander of the Royal Montenegrin Order of Danilo in 1910.

-Herbert Vivian died on 18 April 1940 at Gunwalloe in Cornwall, 17 mi from his grandfather's house in St Clement.
+Vivian died on 18 April 1940 at Gunwalloe in Cornwall, 17 mi from his grandfather's house in St Clement.